 The pay is what you want it to be

-According to the American College of Emergency Medicine Physicians (ACEP), the average salary for an EM physician is $221/hr for 2019-2020, equating to ~$459,000 a year for a 40-hour workweek.
-Another perk is the incredible flexibility once becoming a full-fledged physician.1
+According to the American College of Emergency Medicine Physicians (ACEP), the average salary for a physician in emergency medicine is $221/hr for 2019-2020, equating to ~$459,000 a year for a 40-hour workweek.
+Another perk is the incredible flexibility once becoming a full-fledged physician.

 The beauty of emergency medicine is that work is divided into shifts.
 You have greater control of your schedule, often having the ability to work as much or as little as you want.
 On shift, you are 100% percent responsible for your patients, but once clocking out, the responsibility is transferred to another physician and you are able to wash your hands clean of any obligation.